afollestad/material-dialogs/README.md

 ### Preference Dialogs

-Android's `EditTextPreference` and `ListPreference` allow you to associate a preference activity's settings with user input that's received through typing or selection.
-Material Dialogs includes a `MaterialEditTextPreference` and `MaterialListPreference` class that can be used in your preferences XML to automatically use Material-themed dialogs.
+Android's `EditTextPreference`, `ListPreference`, and `MultiSelectListPreference` allow you to associate a preference activity's settings with user input that's received through typing or selection.
+Material Dialogs includes `MaterialEditTextPreference`, `MaterialListPreference`, and `MaterialMultiSelectListPreference` classes that can be used in your preferences XML to automatically use Material-themed dialogs.
 See the sample project for details.

 ---